Many yoga poses are named after animals and other things in the natural world that they…

 Location: Lower Abdomen

-Whether it’s food, breath, or liquids, everything that enters your body must go out.
-This is obvious in the physical sense like elimination of urine, stools, and menstruation as a sign of healthy apana vayu.
-But this also applies to the elimination of unhealthy thoughts.
+Whether it’s food, breath, or liquids, anything that enters the body must at some point also leave it.
+The obvious physical examples of this are of course menstruation and the elimination of urine and stool, which are all considered to be signs of healthy apana vayu.
+It does, however, also apply to the elimination of unhealthy thoughts.

 Blocked apana vayu can manifest as physical blockage in your lower belly.
-It can make you slow and sluggish and feel unsupported and ungrounded.
+It can make you feel slow and sluggish, as well as unsupported and ungrounded.

-To help the movement of apana, focus on directing your breath all the way to the bottom of your feet.
-Of course, anatomically, breath only enters your body until the level of your lungs.
-But prana is part of your subtle and energetic anatomy which can be manipulated with your focus, attention, and awareness.
+To help the movement of apana in your body, focus on directing your breath all the way down to the bottom of your feet.
+Of course, anatomically speaking, breath can only spread as far as your lungs.
+Prana, on the other hand, is part of your subtle and energetic anatomy, which you can manipulate with your focus, attention, and awareness.

 Use this visualization and feeling exercise in any standing, seated, or twisted asana.
-It is especially useful if you notice any issues with elimination in your body or mind.
+It’s especially useful if you notice that you’re having issues with elimination in your body or mind.

-Inhale – Breathe in through your nose and mentally follow your breath into your body all the way down to the base of your spine to your pelvic floor.
+Inhale – Breathe in through your nose and mentally follow your breath when it enters your body and moves all the way down to your pelvic floor at the base of your spine.

-Exhale – Feel (or imagine that you can feel) your breath move downwards through your legs and out the soles of your feet.
-Let this breath connect you to the ground and to the entire planet.
+Exhale – Feel (or imagine that you can feel) your breath moving down through your legs and out the soles of your feet.
+Allow your breath connect you to the ground and the entire planet.